 Linear Keyframe Thinning

 Creates keyframes only at points that don’t have a linear relationship to the start and end keyframes.
-For example, suppose you are automating a fade from 0 dB to –12 dB.
+For example, if you are automating a fade from 0 dB to –12 dB.
 With this option selected, Premiere Pro creates keyframes only at the points that represent an increase in value from the beginning (0 dB) and ending (–12 dB) keyframes.
 If you don’t select this option, Premiere Pro may create several incremental keyframes of identical values between those two points, depending on the speed at which you change the value.
 This option is selected by default.

 Large Volume Adjustment